helenzhou0523/RSI-MAXIF-DTI/Note--cipher.md

 we get TS and CS two sets for drug 'd' to form pharmacological space between d and drug seeds and one closeness(associate d with arbitrary protein) for drug-target protein.
 Concordance score computed based on three linear regression models between TS-fi,CS-fi,TS-CS-fi.(assume linear relation between three) and this score represents the intensity of the connection.

+####comparison between pharmacological metrics and genomic metrics

+genomic space--GR--defined by average closeness--fi--protein character

+pharmacological space--TS & CS--drug character

+shows no absolute relation between GR CS TS

+####performance of drugCipher

+**precision**-- proportion of success(known target was ranked at the top )--cipher MS highest

+**sensitivity and specificity**--cipher ms highest

+**proportion of identifying interaction** -- cipher ms highest

+####Conclusion

+integration of multi dimensional information gains advantages in target identification and yields additional knowledge associating drugs with diseases and pathways predicting new applications of drug side effects.